rajarshiB14/githubrepo/README.md

 # author: Rajatshi B

-message: This is a github practice repository.
+message: This was github practice repository.